orly-liu/orly-liu.github.io/projects/spare-parts-finder.md

 ---
 layout: default
-title: Spare Parts Finder
+title: LAX Spare Parts Finder
 ---

-## Spare Parts Finder
+## LAX Spare Parts Finder

 [← Back to portfolio](/)

-**Problem.** Locating a spare part meant querying the ERP across several screens — roughly 10 minutes per lookup, several times a shift.
+**Problem.** Locating a spare part meant querying the ERP across several screens for roughly 10 minutes per lookup, several times a shift.

-**Approach.** Consolidated the local inventory extract and the network-wide manufacturer-part-number extract into a single-file browser tool.
-No server, no install: one HTML file anyone can open or email.
+**Approach.** Consolidated the local inventory extract and the global-wide manufacturer-part-number extract into a single-file browser tool.
+No server or installation required; one HTML file anyone can open or email.

-**Result.** Lookup time under 1 minute.
-Staff can check whether a part exists at another terminal before raising a purchase requisition.
+**Result.** Inventory lookup time under 1 minute.
+Staff can check whether a part is available at another terminal before raising a purchase requisition.

 **Stack.** Vanilla JavaScript, SheetJS for spreadsheet parsing, a Web Worker